 News Man counting money in Central Park almost robbed at knifepoint, NYPD says The NYPD released this sketch of a man who they said attempted to rob someone in Central Park on Saturday, Aug.
 1, 2015.
 Photo Credit: NYPD By CAROLINE LINTON August 5, 2015 10:25 AM Print Share fbShare Tweet gShare Email A man who was counting money while sitting on a log on Saturday in Central Park was almost robbed at knifepoint, the NYPD said.
 According to police, the victim, 31, was sitting on a log at East 109th St. and East Drive and counting his money when the suspect approached him.
 The suspect allegedly brandished a knife and said "let me help you with that."
 Police said the victim shouted at the suspect and he fled, empty-handed.
 The suspect is described as being about 6 feet tall, 180 pounds and was wearing black shorts, a white shirt, sneakers and a baseball hat.
 There were eight robberies in Central Park in the month of July, up from just four during the same time last year, according to the Daily News.
-By CAROLINE LINTON Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By CAROLINE LINTON Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.